Hometown: Great Falls, Montana

-Experience: A lifetime of jumping waves in the Pacific Ocean, wading towards waterfalls in the Columbia River Gorge, and peering under rocks and nursing logs in the woods.
-I’ve been hiking and skiing as long as I can remember, backpacking for as long as I’ve had a driver’s license, and rock climbing, mountaineering, and cold water surfing since 2016.
+Experience: A lifetime of jumping waves in the Pacific Ocean, wading towards waterfalls in the Columbia River Gorge, and peering under rocks and nursing logs in the magical old growth of the Pacific Northwest.
+I’ve been hiking and skiing for as long as I can remember, backpacking for as long as I’ve had a driver’s license, and rock climbing, mountaineering, and cold water surfing since 2016.

-Fun Fact: I always bring at least one plant ID book on trips and, if you hang out with me on the approach, I’ll point out some plant parts for snacking.
+Fun Fact: I always bring at least one plant ID book on trips and a library of field guides on backpacking trips!
+If you hang out with me on the approach, I’ll point out some plant parts for snacking.

 Hometown: West Lin, Oregon